Where To Eat Omakase In Philly guide image

 photo credit: GAB BONGHI

-Fishtown’s Dawa Sushi and Ramen has a lot of a la carte sushi options and some of our favorite ramen in town, but the omakase is why you come here.
-It’s an experience so laid back that you’ll officially feel like you’re part of the crew.
-The $125 omakase includes 22 pieces, and while the chef seamlessly places sea bream and delicate otoro in front of you, he talks about the right temperatures and origin of the fish.
-With a meal this good, you’ll completely forget about the El train nearby that’s constantly whizzing by.
+Fishtown’s Dawa has a lot of a la carte sushi options and some of our favorite ramen in town, but the $180 sushi omakase is why you come here.
+The tasting includes 22 pieces.
+And while the chef seamlessly places sea bream and delicate otoro in front of you, he also talks about the right temperatures and origin of the fish.
+With a meal this good, you’ll completely forget about the El train that’s constantly whizzing by.

 photo credit: GAB BONGHI